CoaXPress 2.0 support and new features with pylon 6.0

-Fast: Thanks to GenICam 3, cameras can now be activated about four times faster than with the preceding GenICam versions.
+Faster: Thanks to the latest GenICam technology, cameras can be activated much faster than with preceding GenICam versions.

-Easier: Basler is introducing a new setup concept with pylon 5.
-Even inexperienced users can install pylon with a few clicks.
-Thanks to the new easy-copy deployment, the pylon SDK makes it possible to deliver created programs to end users more easily than ever before.
-This means pylon can also be installed without conflicts for machine vision software packages by other manufacturers based on GenICam technology.
+Thanks to the unique easy-copy deployment feature, the pylon SDK makes it possible to deliver created programs to end users more easily than ever before.
+That means pylon can also be installed without conflicts for machine vision software packages by other manufacturers based on GenICam technology.

 Overview of pylon's features

 You lose time and struggle with focusing your lenses?
 With the new Sharpness Indicator in the pylon Viewer, focusing your lens becomes a piece of cake!
 Simply define the area of interest you want to focus your lens on.
 Cycle through the entire focus range of your lens by turning the focus ring to its minimum and maximum positions.
 And eventually find the perfect focus for your lens based on the sharpness measurement of the pylon Sharpness Indicator.

 You are wondering how to save costs on trigger cables and still get precise triggering and perfect synchronization of multiple GigE cameras?
 With the Action Command and Scheduled Action Command (PTP, IEEE1588) camera features and the pylon Camera Software Suite this task can be solved with ease.
 The new Action Command pane in the pylon Viewer is designed to help beginners as well as experienced developers to easily evaluate Action Commands and Scheduled Action Commands and implement them in their own application.